dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.4.6 =
+- Add: If a withdrawal cannot proceed due to low hot wallet balance, the withdrawal remains in pending state (would previously fail), and the site's admin or admins receive emails about this.
+- Add: Italian translations for frontend, submitted by *Fabio Perri*, webnetsolving@gmail.com, https://www.transifex.com/user/profile/Fabio.Perri/
+- Fix: When reloading the User balances page, the ordering is now predictable and stays the same.
+- Add: User balances can now be sorted by balance and coin.
+- Fix: Affiliate link to trezor was broken in cold storage pages, now fixed.

 = 4.4.5 =
 - Fix: Removed Novaexchange and Cryptopia from exchange rates providers since their APIs are now unavailable.